vjetten/openlisem/README.txt

 NOTE: only a 64bit version exists, 32 bit is no longer supported

 NOTE: The code since version 5.6 is compilable under linux Ubuntu

+version 5.7-5.91
+- fixed buggy 1d kin wave and 2d flood for sediment
+- revived option kin wave only
+- cosmetic and code cleaning

 version 5.5-5.7
 - Fixed all sediment MB errors, both simple and two phase flow (suspended and bedload) for 2D flow